Stefal/OPV_importData/README.md

 - format your SD card in a GoPro camera
 - Make an ISO : `sudo dd if=/dev/sdb of=imgGoPro.img bs=10M count=1`
 - specify the path of this ISO in OPV_importData/importData/config/main.json

+# License

+Copyright (C) 2017 Open Path View <br />
+This program is free software; you can redistribute it and/or modify  <br />
+it under the terms of the GNU General Public License as published by  <br />
+the Free Software Foundation; either version 3 of the License, or  <br />
+(at your option) any later version.  <br />
+This program is distributed in the hope that it will be useful,  <br />
+but WITHOUT ANY WARRANTY; without even the implied warranty of  <br />
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the  <br />
+GNU General Public License for more details.  <br />
+You should have received a copy of the GNU General Public License along  <br />
+with this program.
+If not, see <http://www.gnu.org/licenses/>.  <br />